Korinus Fingkreuw

-Korintus Koliopas Fingkreuw, better known as Korinus Fingkreuw (born 14 February 1983) is an Indonesian football winger who currently plays for Persidafon Dafonsoro in Indonesia Super League.
+Korintus Koliopas Fingkreuw, better known as Korinus Fingkreuw (born 14 February 1983) is an Indonesian former footballer.
 Fingkreuw signed for Persipura in 2004, having come through their youth system.
 He has worked in the past with the Indonesian under-21 squad .In 2006, he moved to Sriwijaya FC along with his coach Rahmad Darmawan.
 In 2009, he signed with Persebaya Surabaya.

-Good performance in the final of Liga Indonesia 2005, with one goal in the second half made the score a draw 2-2 against Persija, and the match had to be continued into extra time.
+Good performance in the final of Liga Indonesia 2005, with one goal in the second half made the score a draw 2–2 against Persija, and the match had to be continued into extra time.
 In the extra time Persipura made another goal to win the Liga Indonesia title.

-Fingkreuw was chosen for the Indonesian national team in Sea Games 2005, but the team failed to go to the semifinals.
+Fingkreuw was chosen for the Indonesia national team in Sea Games 2005, but the team failed to go to the semifinals.